Goals of Care Management

 Select an appropriate GCD order, reflecting the intended GCD Status (R1, R2, R3, M1, M2, C1, C2).

-Indicate the GCD order genesis (home or facility), authorization (patient or alternate decision-maker) and validation (awaiting a dispute resolution status or not).
-Supplemental comments can be attached to the order and resulting GCD status.
+Indicate the GCD order location (home or facility), authorization (patient and/or alternate decision-maker) and validation (awaiting a dispute resolution status or not).
+Supplemental clarifying comments can be attached to the order and resulting GCD status.

 Modify GCD Order (change in existing GCD order details)

-If new information about an existing GCD status (e.g., change in decision-maker or no longer under dispute resolution), the current GCD order can be modified by using the appropriate button (attached to existing order) in the Orders activity.
+If new information about an existing GCD status (e.g., change in decision-maker or no longer under dispute resolution) emerges, the current GCD order can be modified by using the "Modify" button (attached to existing order) in the Orders activity.

-Any significant change in GCD instructions should be recorded using the "Tracking Record" in the Goals of Care activity (see above).
+Any significant change in GCD instructions should be recorded using the "Tracking Record" documentation link.

 Replace GCD Order (change in GCD status)

-If the patient's GCD level needs to change (e.g., M2 to C1), then a new GCD order should be entered.
+If the patient's GCD level changes (e.g., M2 to C1), a new GCD order should be entered.
 This will automatically replace and update the old GCD order.
 It is not necessary to delete the old order first.

 Remove GCD Order (patient status has become indeterminate)